danny-elz/MediaStore/README.md

 # MediaStore

 MediaStore is a Java-based application designed to manage and serve media content efficiently.
-It provides a robust backend for storing, retrieving, and managing various media files, making it suitable for applications requiring media storage solutions.
+It provides a robust backend for storing, retrieving, and managing various media files.

 ## Features